pharmaverse/pharmaverseadam/README.md

    - Variable-level documentation (names and labels),
    - Source information indicating which template and package generated it,
    - Example usage with `data("<dataset>")`.

+## Acknowledgments

+Along with the authors and contributors, thanks to the following people for their work on the package:

+Daphne Grassely, Sadchla Mascary, Kangjie Zhang and Zelos Zhu.